-- Due to the change in vendors, Parker items will be allowed to be worn by students through May 2019. - Beginning in the 2019-20 academic year, items of clothing shall be purchased from Land's End, the vendor approved by the Board of Directors. - Footwear, belts, socks, hair accessories, undershirts, etc. may be purchased from any vendor, but must meet the required guidelines. - All clothing must be neat, clean, size and length appropriate, and worn in a modest fashion.
+- from Lands' End. \\The spirit store will also stock uniform approved sweatshirts and pullovers that many students consider outerwear. - Footwear, belts, socks, hair accessories, undershirts, etc. may be purchased from any vendor, but must meet the required guidelines. - All clothing must be neat, clean, size and length appropriate, and worn in a modest fashion.
 Form fitting tops are not acceptable.
-No exposure of under garments, back or midriff areas, or cleavage when normal movement such as stooping, stretching, etc., occur.

-- Foundation garments such as undershirts/camisoles must be solid red, white, or navy (without writing) and worn so as not to be visible under clothing. - Modesty shorts, and camisoles or undershirts are suggested but not required.
+No exposure of under garments, back or midriff areas, or cleavage when normal movement such as stooping, stretching, etc., occur. - Foundation garments such as undershirts/camisoles must be solid red, white, or navy (without writing) and worn so as not to be visible under clothing. - Modesty shorts, and camisoles or undershirts are suggested but not required.
 However, if worn camisoles must be tucked in. - All pants and shorts should be purchased at the proper waist size to eliminate sagging, and must be worn at the waistline.
 Cut, torn, ripped, or frayed clothing shall not be worn. - Shirts for boys must be tucked in, and belts (solid black or brown only) must be worn (grades 1-12). - Knee socks, leggings and/or opaque tights should be worn in cool weather months. - Girls skorts and skirts must be no more than 3 inches above the knee.
 It is recommended that growth and shrinkage due to laundering be considered when making purchases. - Any abuse of short, skirt, or skort lengths will be addressed by the administration.